RameshBabuAsh/FriDAY-AI/README.md

 ---> As DJango has been used, run this in the terminal (pip install django)

----> Run the LLM with the command (python3 manage.py runserver)
+---> Run the LLM with the command (python3 manage.py runserver).